Zemdalk/zemdalk.github.io/_posts/2022-01-15-Big Potential.md

 - Big Potential is about gaining a competitive advantage not by limiting others' success rates, but by raising them.
 (29)

 - A *Virtuous Cycle* is an upward spiral of potential whereby with each success, you garner more resources, which, in turn, allow you to achieve greater and greater successes.
+(31)

+- You can find powerful ways to create Virtuous Cycles of potential by planting these SEEDS(<u>Surround, Expand, Enhance, Defend, Sustain</u>) in your life...
+Together, these SEEDS themselves create a Virtuous Cycle, lifting the ceiling on your potential higher and higher.(32)